mdn/browsercompat/api.md

 ## Browsers History

-A **browsers-history** represents the state of a **browser** at a point in time, and who is responsible for that representation.
-The representation
+A **browsers-history** represents the state of a **browser** at a point in time, and who is responsible for that state.
+The representation includes:
-includes:

 * **attributes**
     - **id** *(server selected)* - Database ID